 A compressor is the heart of an AC unit, and replacing one typically ranges from $800 to $2,800, with an average of $1,200.
 Discover all the factors that make up these prices.

-Few things are as frustrating as discovering your home’s air conditioning is acting up on a sweltering summer day.
+Few things are as frustrating as discovering that the air conditioning is acting up on a sweltering summer day.
 While there’s a chance the fix is a simple repair, the air conditioner’s compressor may be going bad.
 The compressor is the main component that drives the cooling of the air, so it must work well.
 If it’s determined that the compressor is shot, the first thing most homeowners want to know is how much will the AC compressor cost to replace?

-What Is an AC Compressor?
+What is an AC compressor?

 The compressor in an air conditioner pumps liquid refrigerant through the appliance’s coils and condenser unit, keeping the refrigerant under pressure while forcing it through the coils.
 This results in the refrigerant drawing heat out of warm air, which cools the air.
 A fan blows the now-cool air through the home’s vents.

-Factors in Calculating AC Compressor Replacement Cost
+Factors in Calculating AC Compressor Cost

 Compressor Size and Speed